programmerraja/JPMC-tech-task-1-py3/README.md

            if you find anything wrong in this code if yes congrats
           <br/>
           <br/>
-          if you see that we pass the same price from same stack(DEF) to getRatio function so we need to update this by using some datastructure you can use array or dictionary i am going to use array so now the code is look like
+          if you see that we pass the same price from same stack(DEF) to getRatio function so we need to update this by using some datastructure we going to use  dictionary now the code is look like
           <pre>
           # Query the price once every N seconds.
-          #array used to store the prices of two different stack ("abc" "DEF")
+          #dictionary used to store the prices of two different stack ("abc" "DEF")
-          prices=[]
+          prices={}
           for _ in iter(range(N)):
            quotes = json.loads(urllib.request.urlopen(QUERY.format(random.random())).read())
            """ ----------- Update to get the ratio --------------- """